AdamAgerling/AdamAgerling/ReadMe.md

 # 💫 About Me:

-My Name is Adam and Im currently studying to become a Front-end developer.<br>My studies will be completed in june 2023.
+My Name is Adam and Im currently studying to become a Front-end/"Fullstack" developer.<br>My studies will be completed in june 2023.

 ## 🌐 Socials: